In nature, tree hollows can take up to 250 years to develop , but some endangered and threatened hollow-using species don’t have that long to wait!

 Follow up inspections at a number of these projects suggest that there is relatively high acceptance of the cavities from target species and the host trees are responding well to the introduced wound.
 A follow-up check after 3 months of our cavities installed at Whitehorse, found evidence that the target species – Eastern Rosella’s, were potentially using our hollows!

-The Whitehorse hollows carved by our arborists have also been featured on Gardening Australia.
+Hollows carved by the Treetec arborist team have also been featured on Gardening Australia.